 No. Plagiarism is breaking an ethical code and can lead to discipline from the university.
 Copyright infringement, on the other hand, is breaking a federal law and can lead to an expensive trial and costly fines.
 It is possible to commit plagiarism without committing copyright infringement.
 For example, you could use a work that is not protected by copyright, such as a public domain work, or you could use a portion of someone else's copyrighted work that is small enough not to constitute infringement.
 Failing to properly cite the creator of a work does however weaken your claim of fair use.
-See our handout (linked below) on distinguishing copyright infringement and plagiarism for examples and more information.
+Here are some examples of the difference between the two:

 Resources on plagiarism